Constitution of South Korea: History

 Rhee was overthrown in 1960 following widespread protests against his increasingly authoritarian rule.
 Partly in response to Rhee's abuses, the Second Republic turned to a parliamentary system.
 The 1960 Constitution provided for a figurehead president, a bicameral legislature, a cabinet headed by a prime minister, an election commission, and a constitutional court.
 It also provided for elections for supreme court justices and provincial governors, as well as natural law-based individual rights.
+So, after the Syngman Rhee administration, through the constitutional amendment made in the Jang Myeon cabinet.
+The authority of the enlarged administration was reduced, and the authority of the legislature and judiciary was strengthened by this constitution.
+As the previously operated presidential system was converted to the cabinet responsibility system, the authority of the head of the administration was reduced.
+And the independence of the judiciary was improved as the election of the Supreme Court and the Chief Justice was operated in a direct election.
+Additionally, the constitutional court, which has jurisdiction over unconstitutional legislative examination and other constitutional affairs, was established, and the structure of the judiciary was expanded.